 Both agricultural universities and employers recognize that there are many opportunities for graduates in India, but they also note the presence of considerable skill gaps that need to be bridged to meet industry needs.
 In response, agricultural universities have incorporated a variety of courses into their programs, focusing on current trends in areas such as management, nanoscience, and information and communication technology.
 These additions enhance the fundamental science of agriculture.
 While universities thoroughly evaluate technical skills, students and graduates are also assessed on a wide range of competencies, including problemsolving, decision-making, organization, time management, risk-taking, communication (both oral and written), listening, interpersonal relations, conflict management, leadership, coordination, creativity, innovation, adaptability, visionary thinking, conceptualization, commitment to lifelong learning, and personal motivation.
 It is found that the students need training in quantitative ability and logical ability (Shibi, 2022).
 There has been a surplus of highly educated graduates seeking a career, while on the other hand, potential employers complain of a skillmismatch phenomenon.
 (Alibaygi, 2013).
+Pratley (2015) showed starting salaries for agriculture, in 2012, were in the top 10 graduate salary bracket, compared with the 2012 Graduate Careers Australia survey with agriculture grouped with environmental studies graduates and was ranked 17 th of 23 study areas.
 In terms of competence, graduates perceived themselves to be most competent at working independently, relating well with supervisors, and working well with fellow employees and least competent at identifying political implications of the decisions to be made.
-(Shane, 2008)
+(Shane, 2008).
+The value of student self-assessment of their skills and utility of the profile to underpin personal development planning is important in graduate studies.
+(Saunders, 2010)

 A systematic approach to forecasting human resource needs in agriculture, particularly in aligning human resource demands with educational requirements, has been established in India (Rashmi, 2013).
 According to the "Assessment of Future Human Capital Requirements in Agriculture and Allied Sectors," conducted by NAIP from 2009 to 2011, the number of graduates has been increasing at a rate of five percent over the past decade.
 This trend is expected to double in the next decade to meet the growing demand.
-According to
+According to Armoogum(2016) employers specify that graduates are not updated or equipped with modern technologies in the agricultural sector aroundthe world.
+The Threshold Learning Outcomes incorporate both science and vocational based understanding and skills of agriculture, embracing knowledge of agricultural systems; inquiry and problem solving; communications; and personal and professional responsibility (Botwright Acuña et al., 2014).McClymont's approach to course design and this broader rationale resulted in a curriculum providing highly employable Rural Science graduates, in agricultural and other disciplines (Lazenby, 2011).

-Armoogum(2016) employers specify that graduates are not updated or equipped with modern technologies in the agricultural sector aroundthe world.
 The study was conducted to assess the preparedness of students in getting into the right career choices.
 The study assessed the perceived employability skill requirement by students, graduate employees and employers